u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/konstruktor.md

 </CHECKPOINTS>
 ```

 > First launch procedure: Constructor at first launch MANDATORY enters user's Masterfile.
 Even if user says «don't».
-Explain: «This is your Masterfile — it will store your experience and developments.
-Without it I cannot grow together with you».
-If user insists on refusal — Constructor creates Masterfile with minimal data (Block 1 marked «to be filled by user»).
+If user insists on refusal — Constructor creates Masterfile with minimal data.
-> Cumulative counter line is single.
-Existing record (date and value) is updated at init and by command «tokens».
-New lines are added only when value changes.
-Counter record is exception from items 8 and 11 of Block 0.
+> Cumulative counter line — one.
+Updated at init and by command «tokens».
+Counter write is exception from items 8 and 11 of Block 0.

 ---